storynory/relaxivity/pages/subscribe.md

 ---
-title: Subscribe to Podcasts
+title: Subscribe to our Podcast
 author: Bertie
 date: 2022-02-16
 series: about
-excerpt: Subscribe to our Relaxivity podcast
+excerpt: Catch Relaxivity's lastest episodes in all good podcast apps for free
 tags:
     - about
 coverart: